 - Monitor and analyze logs to ensure in-depth 360-degree visibility is properly implemented.

 - Separate the use of local system administration from domain administration.

-- Monitor your healthcare IT infrastructure, medical devices, and domain controller at system and application log levels.
+- Monitor your healthcare IT security and infrastructure, medical devices and domain controller at system and application log levels.

 - Encrypt endpoints.

 Healthcare organizations are faced with unique challenges that affect critical departments within their ecosystem.
 While completely eliminating cyberattacks may not be realistic, healthcare organizations should focus on maturing their cybersecurity and healthcare IT security programs.
 Constant monitoring of the domain controller at system and application log levels is critical in responding to malicious activity.
 Learn more about protecting your healthcare organization in our whitepaper, Protecting the Heart of Your Healthcare Network: The Domain Controller.